 How to Use Raw Zucchini

-Zucchini has a very mild flavor, so it can handle plenty of seasoning.
-Consider using raw zucchini noodles for your favorite pasta salad recipe, or try your hand at zucchini carpaccio.
+Zucchini has a very mild flavor so that it can handle plenty of seasoning.
+Consider using raw zucchini noodles aka zoodles for your favorite pasta salad recipe, or try your hand at zucchini carpaccio.
 Fresh, uncooked zucchini salad is another way to enjoy the summer squash raw.

 Marinated Raw Zucchini Salad

 - 1 lb. zucchini (mix of yellow and green)

 - 1 clove of garlic, sliced

 - Wash the raw zucchini and slice as thinly as you can.

 - Spread the slices out on a tray, sprinkle with salt and let rest for 20 minutes.

 - Pat dry, then toss in a bowl with the lemon juice, olive oil, and garlic.
 Season with salt and pepper.